-Giving All Your Great Content to Google for Free is Suicide
+Giving All Your Great Content to Google for Free?
+Suicidal?

 *

-When I chose to block Google search on this blog some people considered me nuts.
-After all it sounds like suicide!
+One day I chose to block Google search on this blog.

 Why would someone decide to block Google traffic?

-Giving your most valuable assets to Google for free is a bad business model.
+Is this a good business model?
 I’d even argue it’s downright suicidal to your business.

 When you look around business people try to block Google from stealing their content all over the place.

-Average webmasters and bloggers repeat the “content is king” mantra that Google feeds us.
+Average marketers and bloggers repeat the “content is king” mantra that corporations like Google feed us.

 Now even more than ever.
-The recent content marketing hype is just the latest result of Google’s strategy of making everybody provide them the content they need for free.
+The content marketing hype is just the latest result of Google’s strategy.

 “Hans-Joachim Fuhrmann, a spokesman for the German Newspaper Publishers Association, said the Web sites of all German newspapers and magazines together made 100 million euros, or $143 million, in ad revenue,”